pinczakko/AMIBIOS8_1B_Utils/README.md

 In the third variant, this program only lists the components inside the 1B file along with their information.

-For example, you want to extract the ACPI table.
-These are the steps:
+_For example, the steps to extract the ACPI table are as follows:_

+### List The 1B Module Components

-1. List the components, so you can find the offset of the ACPI table as follows (Shell/Command):
+The _first_ step is to list the components of the 1B module, so you can find the offset of the ACPI table.
+This is how to do that in shell/command prompt:

 	C:\Projects\custom_tool\ami_1b_splitter.exe --list 1B.bin
 	Name of 1B file: 1B.bin